-The Critical Difference Between User Interface and User Experience
+The Critical Difference Between UI and UX

 Imagine this: you’ve landed reservations to New York City’s swankiest restaurant.
 You’re thrilled with the promise of amazing food and the possibility of rubbing elbows with celebrities and big-name politicians.
 Every detail of the restaurant is breathtaking, from the hand-carved crown molding, right down to the tuxedoed wait staff.
-You feel like a rockstar.3
+You feel like a rockstar.

 However, your experience is anything but spectacular.
 The hostess can’t find your reservation and brushes you off while accommodating the “other guests” who are dripping in diamonds.
 When you are finally seated, you practically have to grab your waiter by the bow tie to get his attention.
 Your tiny portions of food are mediocre at best, and one look at the bill makes you think you’ve paid for ten people.
 You’re ready to head to the pizza dive down the street and forget the whole night.

 The restaurant is an example of the difference between User Interface (UI) and User Experience (UX).
 On the surface, the restaurant looked like a five-star experience, but in reality, it didn’t meet your expectations.
 Instead of delivering an evening to remember, it was a horrible nightmare that left you hungry and broke.

 UI is everything you see, while UX is how using the interface makes you feel.
 In any development project, UI is a critical component of UX.
 The two concepts are integral to one another, but the realization of each requires very different skill sets.
 Here are the key differences between the two: